leonardo-ra/PI/Setup/README.md

 The specified parameters that can be changed are: language (Portuguese or English) and module (A, B, C or D).
 The BoxCom parameter shouldn't be changed.

-You can now turn the TestBox on.
+After this, you can now turn the TestBox on.

 **Step 16:** Starting sequence.
 After the previous steps were taken, your system should be fully connected, with both the UR5e and the TestBox loaded/turned on.
 The starting sequence is as follows: